 18) 1945: Believing he could trust Stalin’s Yalta promises of free elections in Poland, and other places.
 (To his credit, he realized this mistake quickly, and his defenders argue that by Yalta, it was too late to prevent communization of Eastern Europe.)

 19) 1953: Believing that his brand of personal diplomacy would make a difference in Cold War relations after Stalin’s death.

 20) 1956: Not interceding more forcefully to resolve the Anglo-American split during the Suez Crisis.

-*This article originally referred to a critical piece by Peter Harris in The National Interest.
+*The first draft of this article (2015) referred to a critical piece by Peter Harris in The National Interest.
 By today’s standards it seems almost mild.